Ninja-Squad/ninja-squad.github.com/_posts/2018-05-22-kotlin-migration.md

 ## Strategy

-I did everything by myself, in a single pass: everything (except the gradle build) was migrated at once, in a single (but long) day.
-Small refinements and adjustments were brought in later, but the whole code was migrated at once.
+I did everything by myself, in a single pass: everything (except the gradle build) was migrated in a single (but long) day.
+Small refinements and adjustments were brought in later.

 Beware though.
 Globe42 is a relatively small project (around 10,000 lines of Java code, not counting comments and blank lines, but including tests).
-For a larger project, it would probably be wiser to split such a migration in smaller pieces.
+For a larger project, it would probably be wiser to split such a migration into smaller pieces.
 But anyway, the strategy I adopted can probably be used.

 This migration was also made easy by the facts that I already had this idea of migrating it to Kotlin when the project was started, and the code was written with most of the best practices making it easy to migrate and making the code Kotlin-friendly: constructor injection, immutable DTOs, etc.